 About Us

-Located in the heart of Edinburgh, the School of Health in Social Science is a dynamic and inclusive environment for learning, teaching and research.
-Our interdisciplinary approach to our subject areas equips students with the knowledge and skills to tackle the most pressing health and social challenges, from individual mental health to global pandemics.
+Located in the heart of Edinburgh, the School of Health in Social Science is a dynamic and inclusive environment for learning, teaching and research within the University of Edinburgh’s College of Arts, Humanities and Social Sciences.

-The University of Edinburgh created our School to bring together the long-established but separate departments of Clinical and Health Psychology, Nursing Studies, and Counselling, Psychotherapy and Applied Social Science.
+Our School brings together the departments of Nursing Studies, Clinical and Health Psychology and Counselling, Psychotherapy and Applied Social Sciences.

 Equality, diversity and inclusion (EDI) are core values in the School of Health in Social Science, and inform all of our work.
 The School has an active EDI committee, chaired by the EDI Director, who also sits on the School’s Senior Management Committee.